statusmachine/statusmachine-logger/readme.txt

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
 1. Go to the plugin page (under Dashboard > Status Machine)
-1. Enter your site's API key and secret.
+1. Enter your site's API key.

 == Screenshots ==

 1. The log viewer page
 2. The settings page
 3. Screen Options
-4. Interface for defining notification rules

 == Frequently Asked Questions ==